Zenith360/SnapNews/README.md

 ## Installation

-To start using SnapNews, build it on your phone through android studio and you are ready to go!
+To start using SnapNews, build the file using Android Studio and install on your phone and you are ready to go!

 ## Feedback